Methodology

 • Coverage of the statistics

-Only those providers with children receiving some government-funded early years provision are required to make an early years census return.
+Only those providers with children registered for some government-funded early years provision are required to make an early years census return.
 For example, a provider with no funded 2, 3, or 4-year-olds would not appear in the early years census.
 For this reason, this publication does not provide a count of all children aged 2, 3, or 4 in private, voluntary, and independent providers.
 There is no data source that would provide this information.

 • ONS population estimates